What is a Resume?

 - Seeking a challenging position as a computer programmer, incorporating skills in artificial intelligence, machine learning and data mining

-- Desire a position in a management-consulting organization requiring outstanding verbal, analytical, and teamwork skills
+- Desire a role in a management-consulting organization requiring outstanding verbal, analytical, and teamwork skills

 QUALIFICATION AND SUMMARY

-In 2-3 bullet points, describe your most important qualifications that usually include the most important skills for the job you are applying to, years of experience, credentials or areas of specialization.
+In 2-3 bullet points, describe your most important capabilities that, usually include the essential skills for the job you are applying to, years of experience, credentials or areas of specialization.

-Mention in reverse chronological order Name of institution (PhD, master’s, bachelor’s), location of institution and year of graduation, department or major and academic honors (i.e., distinction), and any professional certificates or accreditation or minors.
+Mention in reverse chronological order the Name of the institution (PhD, master's, bachelor's), location of institution and year of graduation, department or significant and academic honours (i.e., distinction), and any professional certificates or accreditation or minors.

-Don’t mention the titles of your theses (that might go in work experience but only if applicable), the name of your adviser, your GPA (if it is requested, often along with GRE/SAT scores; list it/them separately), and your high school’s name.
+Don't mention the titles of your theses (that might go into work experience but only if applicable), the Name of your adviser, or your GPA (if it is requested, often along with GRE/SAT scores; list it/them separately), and your high school's Name.

 List three to five internships or jobs that highlight the skill set that is most desirable to the employer, highlighting how you made a difference by citing specifics and using quantifiable measures of what you did.
 For example, don't just say you TA'd a lab section; tell employers that you "taught introductory laboratory chemistry to 23 students.

-If you are just out of college with little work experience, you can write about something particularly notable in college.
-For example, I was the technical director of a theater on campus.
+If you are just out of college with little work experience, you can write about Something particularly notable in college.
+For example, I was the technical director of a theatre on campus.

 Something which is not covered already.
 For example, computer skills and foreign-language skills can be included here.